TechXploreLabs/terraform-provider-vertexaitxl/docs/resources/example.md

 # vertexaitxl_model_garden (Resource)

   vertexaitxl_model_garden resource generate controlled response for the input prompt w.r.t the response schema.
+You can control generated output by using models in the link https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models.

 ## Example Usage